VanyaKrylov/Spine_Metrics-Plugin/README.md

    * perimetr
    * area

-Results are represented in a ResultTable which can be saved and converted into different format.
+Results are represented in a ResultTable which can be saved locally and converted into different format.

 ## Requirements:
 * Single binary image [Example](https://github.com/VanyaKrylov/Spine_Metrics-Plugin/blob/master/pic.tif)